S.I. 636/2023, the EAA Compliance Pack for Irish SMBs

 Access compliance tools →✎ EducationAccessible learning for every student.

 Audit student portals, LMS, PDFs, and lecture recordings.
-Tools for neurodiverse learner support and WCAG 2.2 compliance.
+Tools built for neurodiverse learner support and WCAG 2.2 compliance.

 See education tools →◈ ProcurementWrite accessible procurement requirements.